A Brief History

 Mutiny on a warship is a serious and rare occurrence.
 The United States Navy claims it has never (officially) experienced a mutiny, but this claim is probably a matter of semantics rather than a true statement in the generally accepted meaning of the word “mutiny.”
 US Navy incidents included the USS Somers (1842) in which apprentice seamen allegedly plotted to seize the ship in order to turn it into a pirate ship (!) but were arrested prior to actually committing the act of mutiny.
 Another incident occurred ashore at the Port Chicago/Mare Island loading facility where African American sailors on shore mutinied against unsafe conditions while handling ammunition and explosives after a ship had blown up in 1944.
 In 1970, during the Vietnam War, a pair of sailors plotted to seize a civilian ship called Columbia Eagle but were foiled.
 Finally, during the Vietnam War the United States was undergoing severe race related problems and the US Navy was a reflection of that unrest, resulting in race riots aboard 2 of our aircraft carriers, the Kitty Hawk and the Constellation.
 Another bizarre incident concerning the US Navy involved the destroyer USS Vance in 1965, when the captain of the ship seemed to be unbalanced and unfit for command by his officers, those of which contacted naval headquarters to report the erratic behavior of their skipper, resulting in the captain being relieved of command.
 Though the junior officers were not charged with mutiny, the ranting and raving captain that had been relieved certainly accused them of it!

-Questions for Students (and others): What other famous mutinies can you think of?
+Question for students (and subscribers): What other famous mutinies can you think of?
 (Both on ships and on land.)
 Had you previously heard of the Invergordon Mutiny or the De Zeven Provinciën mutiny?
 Do you believe mutineers should be executed?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!